-Savings United is a leading coupon partner of premium media companies, connecting brands with consumers in 13 territories such as Spain, the US and the UK.
-We power trustworthy content & coupon projects enabling brands to stand out in a highly competitive industry, whilst driving savvy shoppers through the full marketing funnel.
+Savings United is a leading coupon partner of premium media companies, connecting brands with consumers in 13 territories like Spain, the US and the UK.
+We power trustworthy content & coupon projects enabling brands to stand out in a highly competitive industry, while driving savvy shoppers through the full marketing funnel.

-The combination of Savings United's expert, personally tailored service with its media partners' reach and authority results in an effective performance-based marketing solution, enabling advertisers to meet their customer needs, surpass brand ROI objectives and increase brand awareness in all verticals.
+The combination of Savings United's expert, personallytailored service with its media partners' reach and authority results in an effective performance-based marketing solution, enabling advertisers to meet their customer needs, surpass brand ROI objectives and increase brand awareness in all verticals.